croblesm/Database-DevOps-con-SQL-Server/Demo_04/README.md

 # Demo 04 - Continous integration with Jenkins

-* Walkthrough diagram
+* Walk through diagram
-* Show architecture and other components
+* Show architecture and components
 * Show Dockerfile
 * Show Jenkinsfile
 * Show DBA GitHub repository
 * Make a change in SQL Server deployment
-  * V2 of deployment script
 * Update SQL Server image in Dockerfile
 * Commit changes to GitHub
 * Check Jenkins automated build
 * Show stage in Jenkins project dashboard
-* Check MS teams notification

 # Questions?
 If you have questions or comments about this demo, don't hesitate to contact me.